Let’s Talk

 New-SelfSignedCertificate -CertStoreLocation Cert:\LocalMachine\My -DnsName "dev.localhost.com" -FriendlyName "MySSLCertificate" -NotAfter (Get-Date).AddYears(10)

-After executing the above command, you will see the success message below.
+After you have executed the above command, you will be able to see the success message as shown below.

 create-ssl-certificates-for-development-websites-1

-After the above step, we need to add this certificate to Trusted Root.
-Type “manage computer certificates” in windows search and open the Manage Computer Certificates
+Once the above steps are completed, you need to add this certificate to the Trusted Root.
+Type “manage computer certificates” in windows search and then open the Manage Computer Certificates.

 create-ssl-certificates-for-development-websites-2